 IATA has been encouraged by its member airlines and European Regulators to help prepare air carriers for the ACC3 EU Security Validation process.
 To respond to this demand, IATA Training and Development Institute created a pioneer Center of Excellence for Independent Validators (CEIV) to train, advise and support industry stakeholders.

 View the CEIV presentation (pdf) and the CEIV brochure (pdf)

 The newly established CEIV offers a comprehensive solution in an effort to assist both the aviation industry and its regulators:

-1. Pre-validation assessment guidelines
+1. Pre-validation assessment guidelines and assistance (pdf)